Economic Problems of Bangladesh and Solutions

 Skilled worker

-Skilled laborers can increase production and able to complete his job in a short time.
-Although this country has a huge unemployed person, there is a shortage of skilled labor.
+Skilled laborers can increase production and able to complete their job in a short time.
+Although this country has a huge number of unemployed people, there is a shortage of skilled labor.
 So, we import laborers from foreign countries.

 Developed infrastructure